PetroIvaniuk/llms-tools/README.md

   - Animation: start with a few words or upload your own image, and watch your ideas turn into captivating visuals
   - Transform: upload your videos and effortlessly transform them into entirely new styles and aesthetics
 - [GEN-1](https://runwayml.com/ai-magic-tools/gen-1/), [Research](https://research.runwayml.com/gen1) - use words and images to generate new videos out of existing ones by Runway: [AI-Magic-Tools](https://runwayml.com/ai-magic-tools/)
-- [GEN-2](https://runwayml.com/ai-magic-tools/gen-2/), [Research](https://research.runwayml.com/gen2) - greate videos in any style you can imagine with Text to Video generation by Runway: [AI-Magic-Tools](https://runwayml.com/ai-magic-tools/)
+- [GEN-2](https://runwayml.com/ai-magic-tools/gen-2/), [Research](https://research.runwayml.com/gen2) - create videos in any style you can imagine with Text to Video generation by Runway: [AI-Magic-Tools](https://runwayml.com/ai-magic-tools/)
   - Mode 01: Text to Video: Synthesize videos in any style you can imagine using nothing but a text prompt.
 If you can say it, now you can see it
   - Mode 02: Text + Image to Video: Generate a video using a driving image and a text prompt
   - Mode 03: Image to Video: Generate video using just a driving image (Variations Mode)
   - Mode 04: Stylization: Transfer the style of any image or prompt to every frame of your video
-  - Mode 05: Storyboar: Turn mockups into fully stylized and animated renders
+  - Mode 05: Storyboard: Turn mockups into fully stylized and animated renders
   - Mode 06: Mask: Isolate subjects in your video and modify them with simple text prompts
   - Mode 07: Render: Turn untextured renders into realistic outputs by applying an input image or prompt
   - Mode 08: Customization: Unleash the full power of Gen-2 by customizing the model for even higher fidelity results